robert-zaremba/robert-zaremba.github.io/drafts/why_declarative_way_of_react_is_superior_then_all_javascript_mvc_frameworks.rst

 After evaluating different solutions I found that [React](http://facebook.github.io/react/) meets our needs.

-React's code feels reasonably mature to me – since it's been used by both Facebook and Instagram in production for a while now, it looks like most of the bugs have been ironed out
+React's code feels reasonably mature to me – since it's been used by both Facebook and Instagram in production for a while now.
+It looks like most of the issues have been ironed out.